phalkmin/openai-blog/README.txt

 = How do I get an OpenAI API key? =

 To use the OpenAI API, you need to sign up for an API key on the OpenAI website.
-Visit the OpenAI website and follow the instructions to obtain an API key.
+Sign up/log in to OpenAI, go to https://platform.openai.com/api-keys, and click "Create new API key".

+= How do I get an GeminiAI API key? =

+To use the GeminiAI API, you'll need an API key.
+You can create one in Google AI Studio https://support.gemini.com/hc/en-us/articles/360031080191-How-do-I-create-an-API-key.

+= How do I select between different GPT models and Gemini API? =

+In the plugin settings, you can select your preferred AI model from GPT-3.5, GPT-4, and GPT-4o.
+Gemini API is also available as an alternative or supplementary option.

-= How can I specify the subjects or keywords for generating blog posts? =
+= How can I customize the generated content? =

-In the plugin settings, you can enter a list of subjects or keywords separated by line breaks.
-The generated blog posts will be focused on these subjects.
+The plugin settings allow you to specify keywords, select AI models, set the character limit, and choose content generation frequency.
+This customization ensures the generated posts align with your blog's theme and audience.

 = Can I customize the maximum character limit for generated posts? =

 Yes, you can specify the maximum character limit for the generated posts in the plugin settings.
 The default limit is 200 characters.

-= Can the plugin automatically create blog posts? =

-Yes, the plugin provides an option for daily automatic post creation.
-When enabled, it will generate and save new blog posts based on the specified keywords.
+= Is it possible to schedule content generation? =

+Yes, WP-AutoInsight offers flexible scheduling options.
+You can automate content creation on an hourly, daily, or weekly basis.

 = How can I manually generate a blog post? =

 You can manually generate a blog post by clicking the "Create post manually" button on the plugin settings page.
-This will trigger an AJAX request to generate a new post.
+This utilizes AJAX to generate a new post without reloading the page..

 == Screenshots ==